ptupitsyn/ptupitsyn.github.io/_posts/2020-03-05-Whats-New-In-Ignite-Net-2.8.md

 |               Get | 90.73 us | 2.114 us | 5.892 us |
 | GetPartitionAware | 31.56 us | 0.618 us | 1.234 us |

+# Cross-Platform Support: .NET Core, Mono, Linux, macOS

+Ignite 2.4 brought .NET Core 2.x support, finally shedding Windows-specific C++ layer and switching to pure .NET implementation of the [JNI layer](https://en.wikipedia.org/wiki/Java_Native_Interface), allowing Ignite.NET apps to run on Linux and macOS.

+Ignite 2.8 adds official .NET Core 3.x support and can run on any OS supported by the framework, in any mode - Server, Client, Thin Client.

+We have improved the way `.jar` files are handled within NuGet package.
+Post-build scripts are replaced with [MSBuild .targets file](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-dot-targets-files?view=vs-2019), which is more reliable, cross-platform, and works as expected with `dotnet build` and `dotnet publish`: `.jar` files are copied to build and publish directories automatically, resulting in a self-contsined package.

 ---------------